JonathanSContreras/surge/README.md

 *This phase is completely random and has nothing to do with a real network nor real Python networking libraries.
 This phase is strictly used to build (and learn) the initial RL model.*

+*As of right now my goal is more so agent training nad not getting the "perfect" network, however I still want to train my agent on network knowledge.*

 ### Phase 1 Folder Structure:
 ```
 ./Surge